 We use a standard for the industry: 11 gauge 1" steel tubing.
 What separates our lyra from others is that our tabs are made in-house with 1/2" solid steel.
 We then sink the tab into the lyra before welding for extra durability.

 How should I rig my aerial lyra?

 Please consult a professional rigger as there are many ways to do rigging dependent on the situation.
-Make sure all rigging hardware is above 18 kN (kiloNewton)-- the kN will be stamped on all certified hardware.
-We recommend using a sealed ball-bearing certified swivel for single point rigged lyra.
+Make sure all rigging hardware is above 22kN (kiloNewton)-- the kN weight will be stamped on all certified hardware.
+DO NOT USE if there is no stamp.

 Should I get a single or double tab aerial lyra?

 Personal preference.
 A double tab can be rigged to be "static" meaning it goes to two rigging points and cannot turn.
 A static lyra can be thought of as a traditional trapeze style.
 Some people even prefer a flat top lyra for more of a trapeze feel (we can make these as well).
 Double tab lyras can also be rigged to a single point allowing for the lyra to spin.
 The most common lyra is single tab attached to a single point with a swivel.

 Should I tape my aerial lyra?
 Do you tape them?